frederic-perez/AmE-dictionary/data/idioms.md

 __wrap (one’s) head around it__ :seven: To comprehend something that one considers challenging, confusing, or a foreign concept. _I’m trying to wrap my head around it._
 __wreak havoc__ :three: (wreaked havoc) To cause a lot of problems.
 __write (one’s) own ticket__ :two::hammer:
-__writing on the wall, the__ An omen of impending disaster or ruin. _I’ve seen the writing on the wall._
+__writing on the wall, the__ :two: An omen of impending disaster or ruin. _I’ve seen the writing on the wall._
 __X’s and O’s__ :three: (Xs and Os) __1__ _sports_ The symbols used to denote the players on one’s team (and usually those of the opposing team) in a diagram of a play (i.e., the formation the players will take when trying to score or move the ball).
 The term often refers to the plays themselves. _That coach is great with the x’s and o’s, but the team’s execution has been very disappointing._ _The key is making the Xs and Os work for the Tigers._ __2__ By extension, knowledge of how something works. _Before you start on that report, call Shelly—she knows all the x’s and o’s of the budget._ __3__ Kisses and hugs.
 __yada, yada(, yada)__ :five: (yadda yadda yadda) __1__ _slang_ [:scroll: The phrase was popularized by the television show Seinfeld in the 1990s.]
 Used to summarize, characterize, or represent information or chatter that one finds boring, trivial, or unnecessary.
 Sometimes spelled “yadda, yadda, yadda.” _So then I ran into my friend, Sarah.
 Sarah and I went to high school together, and we were really good friends until we had a bit of a falling out.
 Yada, yada, yada, the point is that I haven’t seen her in a long time._ __2__ _slang_ By extension, et cetera; so on and so forth. _A: “What are you up to tonight?”
 B: “Not much.
 Dinner, homework, yada, yada.
 How about you?”_ _There were all sorts of things stuck in that attic—old furniture, dolls’ houses, broken appliances, yada, yada, yada._
 __yeah, yeah (,yeah)__ _informal_ A dismissive phrase commonly used to express impatience, frustration, or incredulity with what the previous speaker has said. _Yeah, yeah, we’ve heard it all before.
 Now when is your organization going to start taking steps toward real change?_ _A: “And then my dog ate my homework, I swear.”
 B: “Yeah, yeah, yeah.
 Tell me what really happened.”
 A: “I might have forgotten about the assignment.”
 A: “There we go.”_